How to Fix the Mac Boot Camp Error?

 Boot Camp Assistant is known to stop functioning due to various reasons, it might return an error that states Boot Camp installation failed while copying the Windows installation files.
 Follow the mentioned steps in the section below to resolve this error:

-Solution 1: Using Disk Utility method to fix boot camp error
+Solution 1: Using Disk Utility method to fix the boot camp error

 If Boot Camp Assistant says that the startup disk cannot be partitioned or restored to a single partition, complete these additional steps: